DrBig-Brain/7PhrasalNMT/readme.md

 # 7PhrasalNMT

-A neural machine translation (NMT) project focused on phrasal parsing in Vietnamese translation.
+A neural machine translation (NMT) project focused on phrasal parsing in English-Hindi translation.
 This repository implements a character-level Transformer model for text translation, with custom preprocessing and training scripts.

 ## Features
 - Character-level Transformer architecture for NMT